4th Infantry Division (Poland)

 The Polish 4th Infantry Division (Polish: 4.
 Dywizja Piechoty) was created following Polish independence after the end of World War I. The division participated in the Polish–Ukrainian War in 1919.
-During World War II, the division existed as three wholly separate organizations, the original incarnation of the division as part of the prewar Polish Army, the second incarnation armed and equipped by the western Allies, and the final incarnation armed and equipped by the Soviet Union.
+During World War II, the division existed as three wholly separate organizations, the original incarnation of the division as part of the pre-war Polish Army, the second incarnation armed and equipped by the western Allies, and another division armed and equipped and controlled by the Soviet Union.
 The second and third incarnations of this division existed simultaneously from 1944 until 1947.

 Service to 1939

 Prior to the start of World War II, the 4th Infantry Division was initially commanded by Colonel Tadeusz Lubicz-Niezabitowski, and its peacetime headquarters was located in Toruń, with additional units stationed in Włocławek and Brodnica.
-After September 4, 1939, it was commanded by Colonel Mieczysław Rawicz-Mysłowski, and then after September 12 it was commanded by Colonel Józef Werobej.
+After September 4, 1939, it was commanded by Colonel Mieczysław Rawicz-Mysłowski and then, after September 12, it was commanded by Colonel Józef Werobej.
 The 4th Division was originally part of the Pomorze Army and stationed northeast of Toruń, near the border of East Prussia.
 From September 9, the division fought against the Wehrmacht in the Battle of the Bzura, a Polish counterattack west of Warsaw in the area of the Bzura River.

 1919–1921

 The division was officially formed on April 16, 1919, in former Austrian Galicia.
 Its first commandants were officers serving in the Operation Group of General Franciszek Aleksandrowicz: Major Wlodzimierz Tyszkiewicz (chief of staff), General Franciszek Kraliczek-Krajowski (divisional infantry) and Colonel Adolf Engel (divisional artillery).
-At the beginning the division consisted of three infantry regiments (14th, 18th and 37th), three artillery regiments (3rd field artillery, 11th field artillery and 2nd heavy artillery), and eight cavalry squadrons.
+At the beginning, the division consisted of three infantry regiments (14th, 18th and 37th), three artillery regiments (3rd field artillery, 11th field artillery and 2nd heavy artillery), and eight cavalry squadrons.
 All units concentrated in late April 1919 near Sadowa Wisznia.
-Most of divisional soldiers had served in the Austro-Hungarian Army in World War I.
+Most of the division's soldiers had served in the Austro-Hungarian Army in World War I.

-The division was completed in early May, and by that time it had 7162 infantry plus 807 cavalry soldiers.
+The division's formation was completed in early May, and by that time it had 7,162 infantry plus 807 cavalry soldiers.
 Furthermore, it had 108 machine guns, 24 cannons and three armoured trains (Gromoboj, Kaniow and Odsiecz).
 Until late July 1919, the division fought in the Polish–Ukrainian War in eastern Galicia.
 On July 27, it was sent to Volhynia, and reinforced with 10th Infantry Regiment, transferred from Operational Group of Colonel Władysław Sikorski.
-At that time, and until 1921, the division was divided into two infantry brigades (7th and 8th), and 4th Artillery Brigade.
+At that time, and until 1921, the division was divided into two infantry brigades (7th and 8th), and the 4th Artillery Brigade.